 🇺🇸 | ✅ Pros: Managed by BlackRock, the world’s largest asset manager.
 Large ETF with strong liquidity and broad global exposure.

 ❌ Cons: More expensive than SPDR MSCI ACWI (SPYY) - 67% relatively more expensive.
 No clear advantage over cheaper alternatives. | Since cheaper alternatives exist with similar exposure, I wouldn’t allocate new funds to this ETF.
-Instead, SPDR MSCI ACWI (SPYY) or Amundi Prime All Country World offer a more cost-effective choice. | | Vanguard FTSE All-World
+Instead, SPDR MSCI ACWI (SPYY) or Amundi Prime All Country World (WEBN) offer a more cost-effective choice.
+Asset Manager has poor responsibility scores. | | Vanguard ESG Global All Cap

 🇺🇸 🇬🇧 | ✅ Pros: Managed by Vanguard, one of the world’s largest and most reputable asset managers.
 Long tracking history, making it a proven choice for investors.
-Broad diversification with ~3700 stocks across global markets.
+Broad diversification with ~5600 stocks across global markets.

 ACWI € LYY0 €

-🇫🇷 🇺🇸 | ✅ Pros: Only All-World ETF in Europe with full swap-based replication - can offer tax efficiency benefits.
+🇫🇷 🇺🇸 | ✅ Pros: Swap-based replication method can offer tax efficiency benefits.
 Historically outperformed iShares Core MSCI World (IUSQ) due to swap structure advantages.

 ❌ Cons: TER is too high, making it uncompetitive compared to cheaper physical replication alternatives.
 Swap replication should theoretically result in lower fees, yet Amundi has kept costs high. | Not recommended at current TER.
-Could become attractive if the fees are reduced. |
+Could become attractive if the fees are reduced.
+Performance is not optimal. |